Dog Care Tips Dog Behavior

 Training dogs for over one decade has taught me a vital lesson.

-Not every breed is adept at discerning between the commands “sit” or “fetch”, for example.
+Just like me, Husky owners should know that not every breed is adept at discerning between the commands “sit” or “fetch”, for example.

-There are Great Danes that train easily, but their other needs outweigh that and then there are huskies with their impulsive nature.
+There are Great Danes that train easily, but their other needs outweigh that, and then there are huskies with their impulsive nature.

 Their inability to get trained well initially lies in their intelligence.
 They’re secretly seeking what could be in the training for them.